Allied Warship Commanders

 6 Feb 1945

 HMS Thorough (Lt.
 A.G.
-Chandler, RNR) departs Trincomalee for her 5th war patrol.
-She is ordered to patrol off the West coast of Siam.
+Chandler, RNR) departed from Trincomalee for her 5th war patrol.
+She was ordered to patrol off the West coast of Siam.

 For the daily and attack positions of HMS Thorough during this patrol see the map below.